TamrielNetwork/dot-files/README.md

    ```sh
    sudo reboot
    ```
-2. Log into user (not root) account
+2. Log into user-account (not root)
 3. Use ~/.xinitrc to start the window-manager
    ```sh
    startx